plone/volto/docs/source/upgrade-guide/index.md

 ### Language Switcher no longer takes care of the sync of the language

-This responsibility has been transferred in full to the `MultilingualRedirector`, if you have shadowed these components, either `LanguageSwitcher` or `MultilingualRedirector`, please update them.
+This responsibility has been transferred in full to the Api Redux middleware, if you have shadowed either `LanguageSwitcher` or `MultilingualRedirector` (during the alpha phase) components, please update them.
-Not doing so won't break your project, but they won't get the latest features and bug fixes.
+Not doing so won't break your project, but they won't get the latest features and bug fixes, and probably will update the language cookie twice.

 ### LinkView component markup change